Post's lattice: Basic concepts

 called their composition.
 A set of functions closed under composition, and containing all projections, is called a clone.

 Let B be a set of connectives.
-The functions which can be defined by a formula using propositional variables and connectives from B form a clone [B], indeed it is the smallest clone which includes B. We call [B] the clone generated by B, and say that B is the basis of [B].
+The functions that can be defined by a formula using propositional variables and connectives from B form a clone [B], indeed it is the smallest clone that includes B. We call [B] the clone generated by B, and say that B is the basis of [B].
 For example, [¬, ∧] are all Boolean functions, and [0, 1, ∧, ∨] are the monotone functions.